minio/docs/source/reference/minio-mc/mc-policy-list.rst

 List Anonymous Policies for Bucket
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc-cmd:`mc policy list` to list the anonymous policies for a
+Use :mc:`mc policy list` to list the anonymous policies for a
 bucket:

 .. code-block:: shell